udontur/obsidian/snc2d.md

 	- No chloroplast
 - **Function**
 	- Absorb water and minerals from soil
-	- Pass water and minerals to the plant
+	- Pass water and minerals to the plantw